Sporus: Life

 Little is known about Sporus' background except that he was a youth to whom Nero took a liking.
 He may have been a puer delicatus.
-These were sometimes castrated to preserve their youthful qualities.
+These boys were sometimes castrated to preserve their youthful qualities.
 The puer delicatus generally was a child-slave chosen by his master for his beauty and sexual attractiveness.
 Dio Cassius identifies Sporus as the child of a freedman.